A history of my background in guitars and guitar products:

 In 2018 the blue colour Treble Booster Special pedal was released, as well as new Australian made coloured box versions of the Treble Booster Touring, Treble Booster Super and Treble Booster Deluxe pedals.
 These products were all handmade by myself.

 In April 2020 Japanese luthier Kazutaka Ijuin and I formed a joint venture project to co-produce some of the Fryer guitar pedals.
-We anticipate adding other pedals to the range as time goes on.

 All the best,